inkwebable/mern-template/README.md

 # The Porject

-A mern stack with basic user auth and user login/registration system.
+A mern stack with basic user auth and user login/registration system (no email verification).
 Create react app front end in TS and ExpressJS server on the back end.

 [A demo is hosted on Heroku here](https://frozen-ravine-16461.herokuapp.com/)